Coca Cola in EU antitrust regulators' crosshairs

-EU antitrust regulators have launched a preliminary investigation into Coca Cola Co (KO.N), the European Commission said on Friday.
+BRUSSELS (Reuters) - EU antitrust regulators have launched a preliminary investigation into Coca Cola Co, the European Commission said on Friday.

 “We can confirm that the Commission has sent out questionnaires, as part of its preliminary investigation into Coca Cola,” a Commission spokeswoman said.